cdotyone/mochaui/README.md

 Development Source

-   /src - all source files required to build
+   /Source - all source files required to build

-Generated Files

-   /demo - working demo (all files needed to host)

-   /build - compressed/minimized MochaUI
+   /Demo - demonstration of MochaUI

-Development Branch Expected Release Version # is 0.9.8
+Development Branch Expected Release Version # is 1.0.0

+   Expect some breaking changes